TylerGames/LostMine/README.md

 # ![ImagicalMine](http://i.imgur.com/6Hlm8mn.gif)

+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+	You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Notices:
 - ImagicalMine supports MCPE 0.14.0 by providing an experimental build.
 You can checkout the [mcpe-0.14 branch](https://github.com/ImagicalMine/ImagicalMine/tree/mcpe-0.14) and get the latest compatible build off Jenkins [here](http://jenkins.imagicalmine.net:8080/job/ImagicalMine-0.14/).